NOTES:

 Each argument provides data for fields in the current PVStructure.
 The syntax for each argument is one of the following:

-field=type=json // restricted union
+json or field=json or field=value // enumerated or field=type=json // restricted union

 parsePut PVRdouble '{"value":"10"}'